 1. Neumarkter Lammsbräu

-The brewery Lamb brew from Neumarkt in Upper Palatinate is definitely the pioneer for organic beer and has been relying on an "ecological purity law" for over 30 years.
-The raw materials come from regional cultivation, the water from our own mineral spring.
-Lammsbräu also makes the malt itself.
-There are many different varieties from dark to spelled in the range; Gluten-free and alcohol-free beer is also available.
+The brewery Lamb brew from Neumarkt in Upper Palatinate is certainly the pioneer for organic beer and has been relying on an “ecological purity law” for over 30 years.
+The raw materials come from regional cultivation and the water even comes from our own mineral spring.
+Lammsbräu also produces the malt itself.
+The range includes many different varieties from dark to spelled; There is also gluten-free and non-alcoholic beer.

 Source & Copyright by Neumarkter Lammsbräu

 Decker beer has only been around since 2014 and the concept is new: All beers are brewed by hand and with purely natural ingredients in local micro breweries from the South Baden region.
 So Decker is a brewery network.
 All breweries do without pasteurization, filtration and coloring agents.
 Decker Bier is also socially committed.